mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 # Docker

+Prerequisities:
-From there, Docker CE has to be installed on the RHEL74 VM.
+- Docker CE has to be installed on the RHEL74 VM

+*General remark: for the purpose of this demo, all the base images (sql-server-linux and dot-net-core) are Ubuntu.
+It works on RHEL.
+But for security,compliance and support you should use the RHEL based image for your own workload.*

 Let's now illustrate SQL Server 2017 support on Linux Containers.
 For that we created and pushed a [public Docker image here](https://hub.docker.com/r/mabenoit/my-mssql-linux/) which will contain the scripts for the purpose of this demo.